pfeinsper/21b-indago-rfid-conformance-tester/README.md

 ![IP core diagram](./docs-src/hardware/ip.png)

-Currently our project can fully run the handshake process defined in the protocol, as well as indenepently check some of the mandatory commands.
+Currently our project can fully run the handshake process defined in the protocol, as well as independently check some of the mandatory commands.